AdobeDocs/creative-cloud-enterprise-learn.en/help/deploy/cceserial.md

 ![CCE after expiration message](assets/cceafterexpire.png)

 For all subsequent attempts to launch the apps, the end user will be prompted to **Sign In Now** followed by the option to create their own Adobe ID and enter trial mode.
-However, any new Adobe ID created by the end user will not be associated with your organization’s licenses and will cause additional confusion to your users.
+However, any new Adobe ID created by the end user will not be associated with your organization's licenses and will cause additional confusion to your users.
 To avoid business disruption and/or unnecessary confusion, migrate your users to named user licensing before your serial number(s) expire.

 ![CCE Sign in dialog 1](assets/ccesignin1.png)